 Pricing

-Read more: Best Peek Pro alternatives: 2024 comparison guide
+Read more: Best Peek Pro alternatives

-4. Xola
+5. Xola

 Xola homepage: Online Booking Software.

-Xola is another advanced tour operator software solution with digital marketing and automation tools to maximise bookings and revenue.
-The platform includes abandoned cart recovery, dynamic pricing, upsells, and more to help you earn more from traveller bookings.
+Xola is another advanced tour operator software solution that supports all business processes and offers digital marketing tools to maximise bookings and revenue.
+The platform includes:

-Xola differentiates its solution from others on the market with a homegrown booking engine and online payment gateway developed to keep customers in the checkout flow and prevent drop offs.
+• A homegrown booking engine and online payment gateway developed to keep customers in the checkout flow and prevent drop-offs.
 Teams interested in increasing direct bookings typically like Xola for this reason.
-Xola also provides OTA integrations and a reseller network to help you earn online reservations outside of your site.

-Xola’s inventory management tool is called equipment management.
+Xola’s inventory management tool is called Equipment Management.

-As the name sounds, it lets you add equipment to the system, assign it to experiences, and set allocation rules.
+As the name suggests, it lets you add equipment to the system, assign it to experiences, and set allocation rules.
 The system provides automatic inventory controls to assign equipment and guides when new tour bookings hit your calendar.

 Xola’s inventory management system also provides a resource utilisation report so you can see how you’re assigning resources and identify opportunities to improve usage.